Dennis Houston

-Dennis Houston (born April 24, 1999) is an American football wide receiver for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Western Illinois.
+Dennis Houston (born April 24, 1999) is an American professional football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Houston Baptist Huskies, Fullerton Hornets and Western Illinois Leathernecks.

-Early life and high school
+Early life

 Houston grew up in San Antonio, Texas and attended Earl Warren High School.

 College career

 Houston began his college football career at Houston Baptist.
 He caught 33 passes for 362 yards as a freshman.
 After the season, Houston transferred to Fullerton College and had 360 receiving yards and three touchdowns.
 He then transferred to Western Illinois for his remaining collegiate eligibility.

-Houston led the Western Illinois Leathernecks with 539 receiving yards on 36 catches and scored three touchdowns.
+As a junior, he led the team with 539 receiving yards on 36 catches and scored three touchdowns.

 As a senior, he was named first-team All-Missouri Valley Football Conference (MVFC) after leading the team with 43 receptions and 477 receiving yards with two touchdowns during the spring 2021 season, which was delayed from the fall due to the COVID-19 pandemic.

-In his final season with the Leathernecks, Houston caught 90 passes for 1,015 yards and six touchdowns and was again named first-team All-MVFC.
+As a fifth-year senior, Houston caught 90 passes for 1,015 yards and six touchdowns and was again named first-team All-MVFC.

 Professional career

-Houston signed with the Dallas Cowboys as an undrafted free agent on May 3, 2022.
-He made the Cowboys' initial 53-man roster out of training camp.
+Dallas Cowboys

+Houston was signed as an undrafted free agent by the Dallas Cowboys after the 2022 NFL draft on May 3.
+During training camp, he took advantage of injuries to wide receivers Michael Gallup and James Washington to pass third-round draft choice Jalen Tolbert on the depth chart.
+The Cowboys gave him a chance to grow his role on the team during the first two games of the season.
+He recorded two receptions for 16 yards.
 He was waived on September 20 and re-signed to the practice squad.
 He signed a reserve/future contract on January 25, 2023.
+He was waived on August 29, 2023.

+New York Giants

+On August 31, 2023, Houston was signed to the New York Giants practice squad.
+Following the end of the 2023 regular season, the Giants signed him to a reserve/future contract on January 8, 2024.

+Houston was waived with an injury settlement by the Giants on August 20, 2024.

+Tampa Bay Buccaneers

+On October 23, 2024, Houston signed with the Tampa Bay Buccaneers practice squad.
+He signed a reserve/future contract on January 14, 2025.

+On August 26, 2025, Houston was waived by the Buccaneers as part of final roster cuts and re-signed to the practice squad the next day.

 Legal issues

-Houston and another football player were charged with aggravated sexual assault during his freshman season at Houston Baptist.
+Houston and another football player were charged with aggravated sexual assault during his freshman season at Houston Baptist in 2017.